 Here in Seattle, autumn and winter are the very wet & cold seasons, and average monthly rainfall can range from 4 inches to 6 inches.
 Naturally, if we were in a hot and humid environment running your Air Conditioning Unit will automatically dehumidify.
-For just the month of November in the great Pacific North west, rainfall measured at 7 inches already above the monthly norm, and we had two weeks to go before December.
+For just the month of November in the great Pacific Northwest, rainfall measured at 7 inches already above the monthly norm, and we had two weeks to go before December.
 Because of this, I broke down and got a beefy yet portable dehumidifier: NewAir AD-250 25-Pint Portable Dehumidifier because it weighed 16 pounds and cost $160 — pint per dollar and pound per dollar, it was the best option.
-Unfortunately, they don’t make this model anymore, but I do suggest getting the Frigidaire 30 pint Dehumidifier with Effortless Humidity Control, which costs around $170.
-I would say that the biggest drawback is that the NewAir is easy to tip over and doesn’t have a tilt-over safety shutoff protection, whereas the Frigidaire does.
+Unfortunately, they don’t make this model anymore, but I do suggest getting the AmazonBasics 22-Pint Dehumidifier, which costs around $160 – a great price especially with the Auto-Defrost, Sleep mode, and safety shut-off features, but is rather heavy at 33.1 pounds.
+I would say that the biggest drawback is that the NewAir is easy to tip over and doesn’t have a tilt-over safety shutoff protection, whereas the AmazonBasics does.

 How to Select a Dehumidifier

 Dehumidifiers are rated by pint-size.
 So when you see “30-Pint,” that means the machine is rated to remove 30 pints of moisture total per day.
 I’ll put it down in steps: